-Following is an overview of rental assistance programs, services, and resources available in the District including the Emergency Rental Assistance Program (ERAP), the Homelessness Prevention Program (HPP), and STAY DC (Stronger Together By Assisting You), which are administered by DHS.
+Following is an overview of rental assistance programs, services, and resources available in the District including the Emergency Rental Assistance Program (ERAP), and the Homelessness Prevention Program (HPP).

 The Emergency Rental Assistance Program (ERAP) helps District residents earning less than 40% of the Area Median Income (AMI) who are facing housing emergencies, by providing funding for overdue rent including late fees and court costs if a qualified household is facing eviction.
 The program also supports security deposits and the first month's rent for residents moving into new apartments.
 To view eligibility requirements and apply for ERAP, please click the following link: https://erap.dhs.dc.gov For additional questions or concerns about emergency rental assistance, please contact [email protected].

 Notice for Landlords/Housing Providers

 Per DC Official Code § 42-3501.01, for any eviction authorized in a case filed prior to March 11, 2020, that involves non-payment of rent, the housing provider shall contact the Department of Human Services to determine whether the tenant has a pending Emergency Rental Assistance Program (“ERAP”) and/or STAY DC application no earlier than 5 business days and no later than 48 hours prior to the scheduled date and time of the eviction.

 Landlords should send an email to both [email protected] and [email protected] with the following subject line: